markNZed/processism-react-three/storyboard.md

 ### 2.3.2.
 Animation
 A second particle appears in a different color (purple) next to the original blue entity.
 Two particles move slowly in a shared plane without interacting.
 ### 2.3.3.
 Narration
-Now, let’s add a second entity, this time in purple, next to the original blue one.
-The color here represents a property of the entity.
-For example, we might imagine that purple represents electrons and blue represents protons.
+Now, let's introduce a second entity into the scene.
+This time, you’ll see a purple shape appear next to the original blue one.
+The different colors signify distinct properties or characteristics for each entity.
+For instance, the blue entity might represent one type of particle, idea, or person, while the purple one represents another.

-We only have a limited number of visual features — like color and shape — to represent the properties of these entities.
-In reality, entities might have many more properties than we can show visually.
+Although these two entities share similarities—they’re both dynamic shapes with shifting boundaries—they are not identical.
+Their differences in color and slight variations in movement emphasize their unique properties and behaviors.

-You’ll notice that while the two entities look similar, they’re not identical.
-This difference reflects that they represent different processes, so they can’t be exactly the same.
+Notice how the two entities exist side by side in the same space, moving slowly on a shared plane but not yet interacting.
+This setup highlights that while entities may be independent, they often share a common environment or context.
+The distance between them might represent physical separation, but it could also signify differences—or even similarities—in their properties.

-Also, these entities are moving together on the same plane.
-This movement is another way to show their properties.
-For instance, the distance between them could represent how similar they are, rather than just physical distance.
+By introducing this second entity, we open up the possibility of interaction.
+Even when entities remain separate, their presence within the same context creates the conditions for relationships to form.
+In the upcoming scenes, we’ll explore how these interactions unfold and why they are crucial to the processes that shape reality.

 ## 2.4.
 Scene: Introduction to Events
 ### 2.4.1.
 Objective